Mutual Securities

 FINRA Censure

-On June 21, 2024, FINRA filed a Letter of Acceptance, Waiver & Consent (AWC) alleging that Mutual Securities entered into three settlement agreements from 2017-2022 that contained impermissible confidentiality provisions.
+On June 21, 2024, FINRA filed a Letter of Acceptance, Waiver & Consent (AWC) regarding misappropriation by Mutual Securities.
+The statement reports that the California-based brokerage firm entered into three settlement agreements from 2017-2022 that contained impermissible confidentiality provisions.

-These provisions allegedly limited how customers could communicate with FINRA and had the potential to impede regulatory investigations by FINRA and other regulators.
+These provisions allegedly limited how investment customers could communicate with FINRA.
+Restricting their customers’ access to FINRA could impede regulatory investigations designed to protect investors.

 Mutual Securities was censured and fined $50,000.
 You can read the full AWC here.